 Teaching Tips and Resources

 Contemplative Pedagogy: Contemplative Pedagogy is an approach to teaching and learning with the goal of encouraging deep learning through focused attention, reflection, and heightened awareness.
 Learners are encouraged to engage deeply with course material through contemplation and introspection.
-This guide provides strategies for helping instructors build in opportunities for students to develop deeper understandings of course material.
+This resource provides strategies for helping instructors build in opportunities for students to develop deeper understandings of course material.

 Digital Literacy Competency Calculator: Find connections between digital literacy competencies and the teaching and learning practices that produce them.